The Union Church

 The hall prior to demolition in 2019.

 [i] GBAHeritage, ‘Heritage Management Strategy, Holy Trinity Anglican Church Site, Huskisson’, August 2018, p.
-8.
+8. [presumed to be from Parish Archives that were deemed to be private to the parish.]

 [ii] Church Services, Shoalhaven Telegraph 5 February 1885.